-The Welsh language has declined so rapidly because England placed a pillow over its face and smothered it.
+The Welsh language has declined so rapidly because authorities deliberately placed a pillow over its face and smothered it.
 It has taken around 150 years to complete, there have been occasional bouts of kicking and thrashing against, but it’s pretty much job done.

-And it was only when the body went limp that a London establishment placed some chocolate biscuits on the bedside cabinet – bilingual road signs, a Welsh TV channel.
-And then started to berate the lifeless patient for its apparent lack of appetite.
+And it was only when the body went limp that some chocolate biscuits were placed on the bedside cabinet – bilingual road signs, a Welsh TV channel.

 It’s the way that the British Empire used language to control their various colonies during the C19th.
-It was a benign method of dominating occupied nations with minimal bloodshed or confrontation – a very English form of tyranny.
+It was a benign method of dominating nations with minimal bloodshed or confrontation, a very English form of tyranny.

-Whether it was Ireland, Singapore, Nigeria or North Borneo – the method was the same.
+Whether it was Ireland, Singapore, Nigeria or North Borneo, the method was the same.
 English would become the official language used for government, commerce and law.
-Natives chosen for positions of power would be sent off to English public schools to learn the language and the ‘British’ way of life.
+Natives chosen for positions of power would be sent to English private schools to learn the language and the ‘British’ way of life.

-This is exactly what happened in Wales.
-The country in the C19th was viewed in England as being a dangerous and lawless land – Wild Wales.
-It was a fear fuelled by the growth of Welsh working class radicalism; the rise of the Chartist movement, outbreaks of rebellion such as the Merthyr Rising of 1831 and the Rebecca Riots during the 1840s.
+This is what happened in Wales.
+The country in the C19th was viewed in the English press as being a dangerous and lawless land – Wild Wales.
+It was a fear fuelled by the growth of Welsh working-class radicalism; the rise of the Chartist movement, outbreaks of rebellion such as the Merthyr Rising of 1831 and the Rebecca Riots of the 1840s.

 These were Welsh people joining together to fight against corruption, inequality and injustice.
 But they were portrayed in the London media as a kind of sub-human rabble; wild and barbaric people who babbled and plotted in their primitive language.
 It was a view endorsed by the Government; an 1847 report into the state of Welsh education and morality found the country’s population to be dirty, lazy, drunken and over-sexed.

-The report concluded that the main problem with Wales was its language.
+The report concluded that the main problem with Welsh people was their language.
 And the cure was simple – the eradication of Welsh from the education system.
-It proposed that state funded English language schools should be set-up – and that’s what happened.
+It proposed that state-funded English language schools should be set-up – and that’s what happened.
 It’s one of these schools where I, like most Welsh people, was taught.

-So a deranged report by three English inspectors who couldn’t speak Welsh and who didn’t have any background in education became the blueprint for Welsh schooling; the reason generations of Welsh people have been taught only English.
+So a deranged report by three English inspectors who couldn’t speak Welsh and who didn’t have any background in education became the blueprint for Welsh schooling; the reason so many future generations of Welsh people have been taught only English.

 This division of the population by language has been eating away at the country ever since.
 It has created two versions of Wales, two distinct cultures which view the other as a threat.
 What one side gains, the other side loses.
 What’s good for one, is bad for the other.

-It has left non-Welsh speakers feeling like outsiders in their own country, forever left out in the cold and staring back in at a history and culture they can’t access; at jobs they’re not qualified to do.
-For Welsh speakers, they have been battered from all sides, endlessly under attack, having to justify the use of their own language – mostly to fellow Welsh people.
+It has left non-Welsh speakers feeling like outsiders in their own country, forever left out in the cold and staring back at history and culture they can’t access; at jobs they’re not qualified to do.
+For Welsh speakers, they have been battered from all sides, endlessly under attack, having to justify the use of their own language, mostly to fellow Welsh people.

 Just a blank stare, a rugby top and a grim Welsh cheeriness; a nihilistic acceptance of fate.